cosmos/sdk-tutorials/tutorials/understanding-ibc-denoms/index.md

 <HighlightBox type="info">

 The only way to unlock the locked tokens on blockchain A is to send the `voucher` token back from blockchain B. The result is that the voucher token on blockchain B is burned.
-The burn process purposefully takes the tokens out of circulation.
+The burn process purposefully takes the vouchers out of circulation.

 </HighlightBox>